shannon-6block/lotus-miner/README_en.md

 # Optional environment variables
 # The following setting will allow PreCommit1 to use more RAM and have a higher speed, which we suggest to set on the recommended hardware.
+# You need to set it both for miner and worker
 export FIL_PROOFS_SDR_PARENTS_CACHE_SIZE=1073741824
 # The following settings will allow the worker to use the GPU to compute PreCommit2.
 export FIL_PROOFS_USE_GPU_COLUMN_BUILDER=1